Intermax Acceptable Use Policy For

 - If you have been assigned one or more “static” IP addresses, you may not access the Service using an IP address or addresses other than the one(s) you have been assigned.

-Intermax reserves the right to refuse to transmit or post, and to remove or block, any information or materials, in whole or in part, that it, in its sole discretion, deems to be in violation of Sections I or II of this Policy, or otherwise harmful to Intermax’s network or customers using the Service, regardless of whether this material or its dissemination is unlawful so long as it violates this Policy.
-Intermax does not have any obligation to monitor transmissions or postings (including, but not limited to, email, file transfer, blog, or newsgroup transmissions) made on the Service.
-However, Intermax has the right to monitor these transmissions from time to time for violations of this Policy and to disclose, block, or remove them in accordance with this Policy, the Subscriber Agreement, and applicable law.
+Intermax reserves the right to refuse to transmit or post, and to remove or block, any content , in whole or in part, or any conduct that is or is believed to be, in its sole discretion, a violation of this AUP or applicable law, or otherwise harmful to the Intermax Network, a third party or other Customers using the Services.
+Intermax does not have any obligation to monitor any content, transmissions, or postings (including, but not limited to, email, file transfer, blog, or newsgroup transmissions) made on the Services.
+However, Intermax has the right to monitor any Customer’s use of the Services from time to time for violations of this AUP and applicable law and to disclose to law enforcement or a third party that has been harmed or affected by Customer’s conduct and use, block, or remove unlawful or objectionable content, transmissions, or postings in accordance with this AUP, the Service Agreements, and applicable law.

-The Service may not be used to communicate or distribute email or other forms of communications in violation of Section I of this Policy.
-As described below in Section III of this Policy, Intermax uses reasonable network management tools and techniques to protect customers from receiving spam and from sending spam (often without their knowledge from an infected computer).
+The Services may not be used to communicate or distribute email or other forms of communications in violation of this AUP.
+As described below in Section VII of this AUP, Intermax uses reasonable network management tools and techniques to protect customers from receiving unsolicited email that is not compliance with the federal CAN-SPAM Act or other applicable law (“Spam”) and from sending Spam (often without their knowledge from an infected computer).

 Intermax is not responsible for deleting or forwarding any email sent to the wrong email address by you or by someone else trying to send email to you.
 Intermax is also not responsible for forwarding email sent to any account that has been suspended or terminated.
 This email will be returned to the sender, ignored, deleted, or stored temporarily at Intermax’s sole discretion.
 In the event that Intermax believes in its sole discretion that any subscriber name, account name, or email address (collectively, an “identifier”) on the Service may be used for, or is being used for, any misleading, fraudulent, or other improper or illegal purpose, Intermax (i) reserves the right to block access to and prevent the use of any of these identifiers and (ii) may at any time require any customer to change his or her identifier.
 In addition, Intermax may at any time reserve any identifiers on the Service for Intermax’s own purposes.
 In the event that a Service account is terminated for any reason, all email associated with that account (and any secondary accounts) will be permanently deleted as well.